iron512/AdventOfCode2020/README.md

 - Fully powered by linux.
 Shouldn't be an achivement, but i heard of people that still code on Windows.
 - On the first challenge I listened for 43 minutes the same song (Pumped up kick by *Foster the People*) without noticing.
 Special thanks to youtube 1hr loop song.
 Couldn't expect a better start.
 - On day four the most complex part is carried out through regex.
 Even as a programmer I never thought that i would actively need to use them.
 I'm positively astonished.
+- On day five, i solved both problem using and algorithm bound to the input size.
+Super proud, studying ASD was really worth, after all (i.e O(N))